up-to-you/dev_notes/multithreading/lock-mechanics.md

 *"... the biased lock entry code is simply a test of the object header's value.
 If this test succeeds, the lock has been acquired by the thread.
 If this test fails, a bit test is done to see whether the bias bit is still set ..."*
 &larr;
 describes, that second thread, which comes to acquire already biased lock will cause biased thread test (monitor header value check) to fail.
-If it fail - there will be a try to rebias the lock (`BIAS_REVOKED_AND_REBIASED`).
-If rebiasing fails too, then bias will be revoked and therefore switch to `Lightweight (thin)` lock state.
+If it fail and JVM detects (through internal heuristics), that current synchronization between Threads is `Uncontended` - there will be a try to rebias the lock (`BIAS_REVOKED_AND_REBIASED`).
+If rebiasing fails or there is a `Contention` between Threads - bias will be revoked and therefore switch to `Lightweight (thin)` lock state.

 Fast path (i.e. JITed) interpreted piece resides in `share/runtime/synchronizer.cpp:270`:
 if Biased lock was `BIAS_REVOKED_AND_REBIASED` - return and avoid slow_enter (i.e. slow path) invocation: